andreRBarata/Eel/docs/InterimReport/InterimReport.md

 ```
 *While loop*

-Its highlighting displays in grey a guess of what comes after given the command history making often used commands.
+Its highlighting displays in grey a guess of what comes after given the command history, making often used commands every quick to use.

 ![Fish Shell History](assets/fishShell-history.png)